 When most people think of immunodeficiency, they think of HIV or AIDS.
-However, there are many different causes of immunodeficiency.
+However, there are many different causes.
 Worldwide, the most common causes are HIV, malnutrition, and unsanitary conditions.
 However, about one in 500 patients has an innate or primary immunodeficiency.
 Here are the most common culprits.

 There are several different autoimmune disorders that weaken the immune system.
 These conditions include: